p-hzamora/FluentValidation/docs/built-in-validators.md

 rule_for(lambda customer: customer.Surname).must((customer, lambda surname): surname != customer.Forename)
 ```

-Note that in this particular example, it would be better to use the cross-property version of `NotEqual`.
+Note that in this particular example, it would be better to use the cross-property version of `not_equal`.

 ## Regular Expression Validator
 Ensures that the value of the specified property matches the given regular expression.